 15. How Does Your Logo Communicate Your Brand?

-- Original: contain some visual elements, such as color combination or design elements, that no other company has.
+- Original: contains some visual elements, such as color combination or design elements, that no other company has.

 - Timeless: avoid incorporating trendy design concepts, to ensure your logo will "age well" over time.